Uglemat/Malang/README.md

 The `case of` construct is like the `:=` operator, except it tries to pattern match on several patterns, and stops once a pattern matches, and executes the corresponding compound expression in a *new* environment that inherits from the outer environment.
 Note it's a new environment, so the bindings made from the pattern matching and in the compund expression are forgotten once the `case of` is done evaluating.
-This is different from how `if then else` works, which just evaluates everything in the same old environment.
 The syntax is

     case <expr> of
-      <pattern1> -> <compund_expr1>
+      <pattern1> -> <compound_expr1>
       ...
       <patternN> -> <compound_exprN>
     end

+The `<expr>` above is evaluated in the outer environment (so any identifier bindings will be remembered).

+The syntax for the `if then else` construct is

+    if <expr>
+      then <consequent_compound_expr>
+      else <alternative_compound_expr>
+    end

+It will evaluate `<expr>` in a new environment that inherits from the outer environment, and then, depending on the truthyness of the result, will decide which compound expr to evaluate (in the same environment that `<expr>` was evaluated in).
+So, as with `case of`, any identifiers bound in the compund expressions will be forgotten once `if then else` is done.

 You can use the builtin function `Require` to import modules.
 Like this: